 - The ability of patients to manage their own health care dollars with accounts they own and control, including spending for most forms of chronic care.

-Before Donald Trump was even elected, these core ideas were included in legislation proposed by House Rules Committee Chairman Pete Sessions and Sen. Bill Cassidy, with the help of John Goodman.
+Before Donald Trump was even elected, most of these core ideas were included in legislation proposed by House Rules Committee Chairman Pete Sessions and Sen. Bill Cassidy, with the help of John Goodman.

 In an ideal world, most people would own their own health insurance and take it with them as they travel from job to job and in and out of the labor market.
 Almost alone among U.S. think tanks, the Goodman Institute has promoted this idea for many years – in editorials, in publications, in legislation and in advice to members of Congress.
 See the summary of our efforts in A Win for the Goodman Institute.